 Sentence (a) is special because the verb at the end can also go at the start (Knowing foreign languages is useful).
 Doing this with (b) only creates nonsense (*Fascinating foreign languages is sure).
 Grammatically speaking, foreign languages is the object of know in (a), but not the object of fascinate in (b) (which is instead something unmentioned like people).
 For more on objects see 8.
 Object-Dropping Errors.
 The words that cause the meanings to vary in this way are respectively the adjectives useful and sure.

-(i) The verb must be in the “infinitive” form with to.
+(i) The verb will be in the “infinitive” form with to.

-(ii) The verb must be “transitive”, i.e. normally requiring an object noun or pronoun after it (see 8.
+(ii) The verb will be “transitive”, i.e. normally requiring an object noun or pronoun after it (see 8.
 Object-Dropping Errors).

-(iii) There must be no noun or pronoun in the “object” position after the verb.
+(iii) There will be no noun or pronoun in the “object” position after the verb.

 The list of adjectives like useful is very similar to one given already in another part of this blog (78.
 Infinitive versus Preposition after Nouns) in order to illustrate a different point.
-This was that nouns related to them (e.g. usefulness) cannot usually have a following to verb, needing a preposition with -ing instead.
+This was that nouns related to them (e.g. usefulness) need any verb following directly after them to be in the -ing form with of or another preposition in between, rather than in the to form.
 A new list is needed here because that one includes a few adjectives that are slightly different from useful, and it is not very comprehensive.